 Vehicle owners in Virginia are not required to purchase car insurance, as long as they pay a $500 uninsured motor vehicle fee to the Virginia Department of Motor Vehicles.
 Note that this is simply a fee for operating an uninsured vehicle in the state; it doesn't provide the driver with any kind of insurance coverage.
 If you cause an accident and you're operating an uninsured vehicle in Virginia, you could find yourself personally on the hook for thousands of dollars in liability.

-For all other vehicles, Virginia requires the following minimum insurance coverage:
+For vehicles that are insured, Virginia requires the following minimum amounts of coverage:

 This coverage pays for medical bills, property damage, and other costs if you are at fault for a car accident that injures someone else or causes damage to their property.
 This minimum coverage doesn't provide protection for your medical bills or the costs to replace your vehicle (you can purchase other types of car insurance coverage for those losses).